pytorch/torchchat/docs/iOS.md

 3 - select the tokenizer and model with the `(...)` control (bottom left of screen, to the left of the text entrybox)

-Detailed step by step in conjunction with ET iOS build, to run on simulator for iOS.
+Detailed step by step in conjunction with ExecuTorch iOS build, to run on simulator for iOS.

+<A HREF=https://github.com/pytorch/executorch/blob/main/docs/source/_static/img/llama_ios_app.png>torchchat on iOS</A>